Renown Tax Preparer Defense Lawyer

 If any of the following apply, the preparer may be penalized for the failure of an employee to exercise due diligence:

-Mr. Gardea maintained his innocence and entered a plea of NOT GUILTY to all counts.
+Mr. Gardea maintained his innocence and entered a plea of NOT GUILTY to all 30 counts.
 Mr. Gardea went to trial and was represented by David M. Garvin.
 During the trial the government conceded 9 counts.
-The jury unanimously found that Mr. Gardea was NOT GUILTY on all counts.
+The jury unanimously found that Mr. Gardea was NOT GUILTY on all 21 of the remaining counts.

 The department of justice lawyer will file a complaint in the United States District Court in the area of the business of the paid preparer or his business.
 The complaint in most cases will seek an immediate temporary injunction prohibiting the preparer from preparing anymore tax returns until the case is resolved.
 The complaint will also seek a permanent injunction barring the paid preparer from preparing tax returns in the future.
 This is sometimes referred to as the "Business Death Penalty" since the business will be prohibited from doing any further tax preparation.

 Because the trial will seek equitable relief from the United States District Court the actual trial will be before the Court.
 There will be no jury.
 The Court will hear the witnesses and receive the evidence.
 Ultimately the Court will decide whether the United States has proven by a preponderance of the evidence the required elements to warrant the issuance of a permanent injunction.
 See United States v.
 Cruz, 611 F.3d 880 (11th Cir 2010) and University of Miami law review article, Tax Prepares Finally Beat IRS Death Penalty Action.
 The Cruz is a landmark case and represents the first time the tax return preparer prevailed in an injunction case based upon the preparer's alleged misconduct in preparing tax returns for clients.
 David M. Garvin was the tax lawyer that successfully defended Mr. Cruz.

 The law review article begins its analysis as follows: